 Blue No. 1

 First among the accepted list is Blue No. 1, or Brilliant Blue FCF, which creates — as you might have guessed — a medium blue shade.
 This coloring was a ban in Austria, Belgium, Denmark, France, Germany, Greece, Italy, Norway, Spain, Sweden, and Switzerland, but has since been let back into most of the countries under the European Union.
 Blue No. 1 can be available in some dairy products, sweets, and drinks.
 Blue No. 1 uses coal tar as one of its components.
 Because of the use of coal tar, many organizations and circles are speaking out and boycotting products using colors with coal tar.
 It is carcinogenic in large quantities, known to cause tumors in lab rats.

 It is also feared because only 50% of coal tar’s components have come under-identification.
 One thing that Blue No. 1 does not cause is hyperactivity, which was disproved after testing.
 The body’s gastrointestinal lining absorbs only 95% of the coloring.

 Blue No. 2

 Second is Blue No. 2, which is commonly in use for tablets and capsules, but its use is also in ice cream, sweets, baked goods, confectionery, and cookies.
 Also known as Indigotine, the color was extracted originally from several species of plant as well as one of the two famous Phoenician sea snails or woad, but nearly all indigo dye produced today for food or textile is synthetic.
-It is possible to have an allergic to Blue No. 2.
+It is possible to have an allergy to Blue No. 2.

 Green No. 3

 Green No. 3, or Fast Green FCF, can be used for tinned green peas and other vegetables.
 Also for jellies, sauces, fish, desserts, and dry bakery mixes at the level of up to 100 mg/kg.
 Fast Green FCF produces a sea green.
 The intestines poorly absorb green No. 3.

 Red No. 40